This species is listed under CITES Appendix II, Critically Endangered. It is the most threatened of the seven species endemic to the island.

 On the demand side, education programs on their conservation and their habitats (e.g., Selamatkan Yaki), potential health risks associated with consuming M. nigra, and alternative livelihood initiatives through ecotourism and/or agro-forestry alternatives (Palacios et al, 2011) need to be carried out.

 The macaques have a better chance of survival in Bacan where they were introduced where the food taboos of people protect the macaques.
 But the conservation value and the genetic viability of such populations are debatable.

-This species occurs on northeastern Sulawesi, Indonesia and the adjacent islands of Pulau Manadotua and Pulau Talise.
-It was historically found on Pulau Lembeh as well but has probably been extirpated from there.
+This species occurs on northeastern Sulawesi, Indonesia and the adjacent islands of Manado Tua and Talise.
+Historically it was also found on Lembeh island but the species has probably been extirpated from there.
 On Sulawesi it is found on the northern arm east of the Onggak Dumoga River and Mount Padang to the tip of the peninsula (Groves 2001).
-There is a sizeable introduced population on Pulau Bacan in the Maluku Islands (Indonesia).
+There is a fairly large introduced population on Bacan island in the Maluku Islands (Indonesia).

 Roland Wirth (category and featured image)